Chinmayeetiwari/bulk-RNA-seq-pipeline/README.md

 Automated FeatureCounts Script

-An automated script for generating counts for multiple BAM files is available in: [`scripts/featurecount.sh`]
+An automated script for generating counts for multiple BAM files is available in: [`scripts/featurecount.sh`] <br> This script processes all aligned and sorted BAM files and outputs a single featureCounts table.

-This script processes all aligned and sorted BAM files and outputs a single featureCounts table.
 Run it with:

 ```
 chmod +x scripts/featurecount.sh